1,135 Views

 - The common table expression (CTE) is defined using the

-clause, which selects the columns you want to update from the source table (your_table_name
+WITHclause, which selects the columns you want to update from the source table (your_table_name). - You can include a

-clause in the CTE to filter the rows you want to update based on specific conditions. - The
+WHEREclause in the CTE to filter the rows you want to update based on specific conditions. - The

-by setting its columns to the corresponding values from the CTE. - The
+UPDATEstatement updates thetarget_tableby setting its columns to the corresponding values from the CTE. - The

-using a specific join condition.
+FROMclause joins the CTE with thetarget_tableusing a specific join condition.

 Example:

-column based on a select query that calculates a new salary.
+Let’s say you have a table named employees and you want to update the salary column based on a select query that calculates a new salary.
 Here’s how you can do it:

 WITH NewSalaries AS (